0xi6r/0xi6r.github.io/project/src/blogs/macro-stealer.md

 Marco Stealer's function is to methodically locate and retrieve specific forms of confidential user information.
 The malware is programmed to harvest credentials and other data from web browsers, compromise digital currencies by accessing wallet keys, and gather documents from widely-used cloud storage platforms such as Dropbox and Google Drive, in addition to collecting targeted files directly from the local machine.

+** NB: this post is not finished because the sample I was to get the vendor has refused to release it, they said I'll have to wait a while because its not mainstream yet